Skip to content

 Many iconic species such as red squirrel, bats, raptors, white clawed crayfish and now beavers call Wallington home, and conservation projects are underway to support and protect these species.

 The estate is a jigsaw piece within the wider Northumberland landscape and we are working with others, we are working with others including Groundwork NE, Vincent Wildlife Trust and our farmers to make an impact at scale.
-It’s set to be a busy year for those involved with ambitious plans for 2024 including:
+Our ambitious plans include:

 • Encouraging the migration of pine martens from a population established just north of the estate, in partnership with the Vincent Wildlife Trust, which will help increase biodiversity to the area.

-• Since 2021 more than 260,000 trees have been planted in woodland compartments, hedgerow, wood pasture and riparian (riverside) corridors across the estate.
+• Since 2021 nearly 319,000 trees have been planted in woodland compartments, hedgerow, wood pasture and riparian (riverside) corridors across the estate.
 This is a hugely important first early step towards the ambition at Wallington to plant 1 million trees by 2030.
 The work being carried out this year will also involve the final works to restore areas blown down in Storm Arwen by planting with native trees.
-This year’s target is to plant over 83,000 trees.

 • Restoration of wetland and peatland to slow the flow of water, contributing to natural flood management